jennifert/nextjs-site/README.md

 ---

+## 🔐 Local Environment Variables

+This site currently does not require a `.env` file.

+---

 ## Development Tasks

-See [TODO.md](./TODO.md) for the active task board and enhancements.
+🗂️ See [TODO.md](./TODO.md) for the active task board and enhancements.

 ---